morganwalkup/oval-exe/README.md

 ## Oculus Touch Controls

 ### Maneuvering through OVAL menus
-Use the joysticks on the Oculus Touch controllers to navigate through the menus.
-Use the (?) button to select.
+Two lasers will come from your controllers and shoot out in front of you.
+Use these as cursors.
+The triggers on the front of the controllers will serve as your click.

 # Using OVAL